Mortgage Calculator

 • It can therefore be seen that the Customer is recognised for prior rental payments made notwithstanding that this is product is not a shared-equity Musharaka

-Under principles of Shariah a contract must relate to a single identifiable transaction.
+Under principles of Sharia a contract must relate to a single identifiable transaction.

 In adapting Ijarah as a mode of financing, Islamic financial institutions need to ensure that multiple contracts are executed e.g. Wakalah, Ijarah and the dual Wa’ad.